Particular/docs.particular.net/persistence/sql/saga-concurrency_pessimistic_[4.1,).partial.md

-In addition to that the persister also uses pessimistic concurrency to avoid excessive optimistic concurrency conflict for highly congested sagas.
+However, to avoid excessive conflicts for highly congested sagas the persister uses pessimistic concurrency for querying and updating saga information.
 The pessimistic concurrency is implemented using `SELECT ...
-FOR UPDATE` or equivalent construct.
+FOR UPDATE` construct or its dialect-specific equivalent.